Seam8/Seam8.github.io/content/home/projects.md

 weight = 65  # Order that this section will appear.

-title = "Personal Exploratory and Passion-Driven Projects" subtitle = ""
+title = "Exploratory and Passion-Driven Projects" subtitle = ""

 [content]